Stag's Leap Wine Cellars: Vineyards

-The "S.L.V" (Stag's Leap Vineyard) was the initial vineyard owned by the estate.
-It consists of 35 acre of Cabernet Sauvignon and 1 acre of Merlot.
+The "S.L.V."
+(Stag's Leap Vineyard) was the initial vineyard owned by the estate.
+It consists of 35 acre of Cabernet Sauvignon and 1 acre of Cabernet Franc.
 This vineyard was the source of the grapes that produced the wine that won the 1976 Judgment of Paris.

-The "Fay" vineyard was purchased in 1986.
+The "FAY" vineyard was purchased in 1986.
 This was the vineyard that originally inspired Winiarski to make wine in this area.
 It is the oldest Cabernet Sauvignon vineyard in the area and consists of 66 acre of Cabernet Sauvignon and 1/2 acre of Petit Verdot.

 Arcadia is a 128 acre vineyard near Mount George in the Napa Valley.
 The vineyard was purchased in 1996 from Mike Grgich.
 It was retained by the Winiarski family after the sale of the estate in 2007.
-It still provides grapes for the estate on a contract basis.
+Winiarski placed the property into the Land Trust of Napa County in perpetuity, so it can never be developed.
+The Antinori family purchased the vineyard from the Winiarski estate in February 2025 and Stag's Leap Wine Cellars continues to make Cabernet Sauvignon and Chardonnay from it.